 When we talk about semantics, we are referring to finding meaning in language.
 In teaching, we usually refer to it as comprehension.

-I love both of those comics because they illustrate how context and background knowledge affects our understanding of words and concepts.
+I love both of those comics because they illustrate how context and background knowledge affect our understanding of words and concepts.

 It is important to note that you do not need to wait when it comes to comprehension instruction.
 In other words, a child does not need to be able to read in order to develop comprehension skills.
 Reading comprehension is a result of word recognition and language comprehension (this is the Simple View of Reading).